Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 When it comes to design, Ben Chandler urges that you be open and critical from the beginning.
 ‘If the client is unsure or does not have a clear direction, it’s the designer’s job to steer them in the right way, putting in front of them decisions that enable them to make informed choices,’ he says.

-A garden designer will do a site survey, create a design on paper and online with a new look for your garden – usually to your brief and after some discussion.
+A landscape designer or landscape architect will do a site survey, create a design on paper and digitally with a new look for your garden – usually to your brief and after some discussion.
 The design – and the conversations you have about it before the first draft is submitted – will usually also include materials and hard landscaping and soft landscaping, plus planting suggestions.